 Two-day regional retreats designed for groups of 10 to 12.
 Meetings include presentations by notable industry veterans, leadership training, dialogue on the industry’s most pressing issues, and social/networking activities.

 More activities at the FEDA annual conference designed to increase the attendance of young industry leaders and foster a greater sense of connection and belonging.

 Use recruitment efforts and meetings as a vehicle to encourage diversity in association leadership and involvement.

-Young Industry Leaders are nominated by the principals in FEDA member dealerships and distributors.
+Young Industry Leaders are nominated by the principals in FEDA member dealerships, distributors, and manufacturers.
 They are age 40 and under, serve in a variety of leadership roles within their companies, and must meet the following criteria to participate in YIL’s Leadership Development Program:

 Serve in a full-time role within a FEDA-member organization.